Mythos (book): Reception

+Mythos received a rating of 4/5 in a review titled "What kind of a book is Stephen Fry's Mythos?
+Who knows — but it's clever and fun" in the culture section of The Telegraph.
+The Scotsman praised the book's accessibility as well as Fry's knowledge and enthusiasm about the subject but criticised the inconsistency of the book's style, saying that it shifts between being erudite and "deliberately downmarket".

 British scholar Edith Hall criticised Fry's limited selection of myths in her review for The Guardian and said that the book's lack of a contents page or index means that the reader is not warned of its uncomprehensive nature.
 She goes on however to commend Fry for putting his fame to constructive use and to say that his "distinctive voice undoubtedly adds something lively, humorous and intimate to myth's psychological dimension.
 People who enjoy his media personality and particular style of post‑Wodehouse English drollery are in for a treat".
-Mythos received a rating of 4/5 in a review titled "What kind of a book is Stephen Fry's Mythos?
-Who knows — but it's clever and fun" in the culture section of The Telegraph.
-The Scotsman praised the book's accessibility as well as Fry's knowledge and enthusiasm about the subject but criticised the inconsistency of the book's style, saying that it shifts between being erudite and "deliberately downmarket".

-Stage tour

-The premiere of Mythos: A Trilogy occurred at the Shaw Festival in Ontario, Canada and received positive reviews.
-The UK tour was set to premiere on 19 August 2019 at the Edinburgh International Festival and was also scheduled to be performed in Salford, Liverpool, Birmingham, London, Oxford and Gateshead.
-The play consists of three shows performed on separate nights.
-The shows were written and performed by Stephen Fry and directed by Tim Carroll.
-They are reported to be loosely scripted and involve input from the audience to help choose which stories Fry will tell on any given night.